Optimizing the interaction geometry of inverse Compton scattering x-ray sources

-Using Eq.~\eqref{eq:gammaopt} with \eqref{eq:dopplerShift1} the corresponding interaction angle is found.
+Combining Eq.~\eqref{eq:gammaopt} with Eq.~\eqref{eq:dopplerShift1} thecorresponding interaction angle is obtained.
 As an example for the parameters used in Fig.~\ref{fig:brillianceAngle}, the optimized electron energy $\gamma = 103$ and the corresponding optimized interaction angle $\theta_L = 11.3^\circ$.
-This agrees well to the result shown in Fig.~\ref{fig:brillianceAngle}.\\
+This is in good agreement with the result shown in Fig.~\ref{fig:brillianceAngle}.\\

-Finally Eqs.~\eqref{eq:sigL_opt2} and \eqref{eq:sigL_perp_opt2} are used to find the optimized laser pulse dimensions, resulting the optimized grazing angle interaction geometry.
+Finally, Eqs.~\eqref{eq:sigL_opt2} and \eqref{eq:sigL_perp_opt2} can be used to find the optimized laser pulse dimensions, completing the full characterization of the optimized grazing angle interaction geometry.